Who is responsible for data protection

 WwB collects or can collect the following data from users of our online services:

-- Personal information (Name)
+- Personal information (name)

-- Demografic information (Location, languages, interests)
+- Demographic information (location, languages, interests)

-- Metadata (IP-Adresses, device data)
+- Metadata (IP-addresses, device data)

-- User Data (visited pages, time of visit, interests)
+- User data (visited pages, time of visit, interests)

 How we collect your data